willliuwx/contrail-install/contrail-4.1.1-osp10.md

 ### 2.4.1 Production

-For bandwidth isolation in production, it's recommended to have 3 separated interfaces (bond is prefered) for internal-api, tenant and storage.
+For bandwidth isolation in production, on compute node, it's recommended to have separated interfaces (bond is prefered) for internal-api, tenant and storage.
 All other networks can be on the same interface.
 Here is an example.

 Controller hypervisor
 ```
 br0 on eno1  -> provisiong
-vlan10@br0   -> external-api
+vlan10@br0   -> internal-api
-vlan20@br0   -> storage-management
+vlan20@br0   -> external-api
-br1 on bond0 -> internal-api
+vlan30@br0   -> storage-management
-br2 on bond1 -> tenant
+br1 on bond1 -> tenant
-br3 on bond2 -> storage
+br2 on bond2 -> storage
 ```

 Overcloud VM
 ```
 eth0        -> privisioning
-vlan10@eth0 -> external-api
+vlan10@eth0 -> internal-api
-vlan20@eth0 -> storage-management
+vlan20@eth0 -> external-api
-eth1        -> internal-api
+vlan30@eth0 -> storage-management
-eth2        -> tenant
+eth1        -> tenant
-eth3        -> storage
+eth2        -> storage
 ```

 Compute node
 ```
 eno1        -> provisiong
-vlan10@eno1 -> external-api
+vlan10@eno1 -> internal-api
-vlan20@eno1 -> storage-management
+vlan20@eno1 -> external-api
-bond0       -> internal-api
+vlan30@eno1 -> storage-management
-bond1       -> tenant
+bond0       -> tenant
-bond2       -> storage
+bond1       -> storage
 ```